andrewjpage/krocus/README.md

-  11 efaecalis
-  16 sdysgalactiae
-  22 paeruginosa
-  48 senterica
-  48 spyogenes
- 113 kpneumoniae
- 114 saureus
- 226 ecoli

-Where number of strains is greater than 10.

-table:
-species, No samples, no. STs, % correct, Avg time

 # Krocus
 Given some raw uncorrected long reads, such as those from PacBio or Oxford Nanopore, calculate the multi-locus sequence type (MLST).